Llangelynnin, Conwy

-Llangelynnin Church (Welsh: Eglwys Llangelynnin) is possibly one of the remotest churches in Wales (53.2458°N 3.8730°W), and is amongst the oldest; that at Llanrhychwyn, further up the valley, is a little older.
+Llangelynnin Church (Welsh: Eglwys Llangelynnin) (St Celynin's Old Church) is possibly one of the remotest churches in Wales (53.2458°N 3.8730°W), and is amongst the oldest; that at Llanrhychwyn, further up the valley, is a little older.
 The church is dedicated to Saint Celynnin, who lived in the 6th century and probably established the first religious settlement here.
 It lies at a height of about 280 m feet, above the village of Henryd in the Conwy valley, in the shelter of Tal y Fan (610 m), the mountain to the south-west.

 A small and simple building, it probably dates from the 12th century (although some sources cite the 13th century), and was probably pre-dated by an earlier church of timber, or wattle and daub construction.
 Llangelynnin is also the name of the former parish, the primary school in nearby Henryd (Ysgol Llangelynnin).
 Celynnin's name is also carried by Craig Celynnin, a mountain ridge adjacent to the church.